 Church Marketing Redefined by Google Search Network

-Church Marketing is heavily impacted by the Google Search Network, so it is vital to ensure that you implement a church marketing strategy to ensure your advertisement performs to its potential.
+Church Marketing is heavily impacted by the Google Search Network for Churches, so it is vital to ensure that you implement a church marketing strategy to ensure your advertisement performs to its potential.
 The Google Search Network allows you to pay for ads, so that when people search for certain keywords, your church appears at the top of the search results.
 The first result on Google receives the majority of the search traffic, so it is vital for your ad to appear high on the list.

 A key practice to make your ad rank highly on Google is to attain a high Google Quality Score.
 One of the key factors it considers is how relevant your ad is to the search a person conducts, so it is important that your ad sends the user to a relevant landing page.

 This is achieved by first making a list of all the ministries of your church, and then assigning a group of keywords to each ministry.
 This is called a Church Google Ad Group.
 Here are some examples:

 |Church||Divorce||Global Missions||Alcohol Recovery|

 |Students||Soccer||Bipolar Disorder||Bible Study|

 |Premarital/Engaged||Thrift Store||Grief||Men's Activities|

 Once you have your Church Google Ad Groups in place, you then have to create a landing page for each group.
 This allows you to optimize each page for the keywords in the Ad Group so that you achieve a higher Google Quality score.
 Find out what keywords your church website is currently optimized for with our Keyword Analyzer tool.